farhahdin1997/weatherApp/README.md

 This project is a weather dashboard application with search feature that allows users to look up current weather conditions and forecasts for many cities.

 I have used momentjs() to allow users to see the current date.
 I have used open weather api to allow users to view weather data and jQurey.
 Bootstrap has also been implemented into this page to allow the web page to be responsive.
-The web page

 ## User Story